core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Discussed limited use of reliable transports with block-wise transfer.

+* Revised text on joining CoAP groups and multicast routing.

 * Clarified use/avoidance of the CoAP NoSec mode.

 * Revised list of references.